 honkaku (本格 – ほんかく – honkaku)

 premium; authentic; genuine; original method; the real deal.
 This word is usually found at the beginning of the phrase “honkaku shochu,” and it refers to single-distilled shochu that uses only the ingredients allowed by current tax laws (and their koji).
 The word is used on labels, and occasionally in conversation, to differentiate from multiply-distilled and flavorless korui shochu.
-Honkaku shochu must be bottled at 45% ABV or lower.
+Honkaku shochu must be bottled at less than 45% ABV.

 iki shochu (壱岐 焼酎 – いき しょうちゅう – iki shouchuu/shōchū)

 a WTO-protected Geographical Indication (GI) reserved for barley shochu made on Iki Island in Nagasaki Prefecture which adheres to the traditional 2:1 barley to rice fermentation ratio by weight.
 There are only seven distilleries making this time-honored style on Iki Island.